adm-bjmn/dropbox_link_generator/README.md

 4. Open a terminal and navigate to the folder where you have saved dropbox_link_generator.py - Start the app by running the command ~  python3 dropbox_link_generator.py
 </br>

 5. Copy and paste your Dropbox token when prompted.
+(The token used here has long expired)
 ![token_paste](media/token_paste.jpg?raw=true "token_paste")
 </br>